 Still, you need to find the right route through the city, so download the Citymapper app to help you plan your way around the city using public transport – and then just hop on board without paying a cent.

 Luxembourg is proud to be one of the countries with the best connectivity in Europe, with widespread 4G coverage, 5G rolling out and public wifi across Luxembourg City – with basic use free when you register.

 The official languages in Luxembourg are French, German and Luxembourgish.
 It seemed to me that French was most common in Luxembourg City, which reflects the fact that 98% of the population speak French, compared with 78% German and 77% Luxembourgish.

-However, many people also speak English – and as someone with very limited French & German (& no Luxembourgish), I didn’t have any language barriers exploring Luxembourg.
+However, many people also speak English.
+As someone with very limited French & German (and no Luxembourgish), I didn’t have any language barriers exploring Luxembourg.

 The Last Word

 If you visit the Christmas Markets in Luxembourg, I hope you have a great time!

 And if you’re not sure whether it’s the right destination for you at Christmas, there are some great Paris Christmas Markets to choose from.
 And there’s also a really fun and festive Christmas Market in Amsterdam.